benchopt/benchmark_tsad/README.rst

 Objective
 ---------
-This benchmark focuses on evaluating and comparing Time Series Anomaly Detection (TSAD) algorithms.
+This benchmark evaluates and compares Time Series Anomaly Detection (TSAD) algorithms.
 The goal is to:

 - Provide a standardized framework for comparing different TSAD approaches
 - Enable reproducible evaluation of anomaly detection performance
-- Help researchers and practitioners choose appropriate algorithms for their use cases

 Install
 -------